 The advantages of the shared nucleus are virtual storage relief; less paging activity since there is only one copy of the nucleus in the system; and less maintenance since ZAPs are applied only once.

-■ The environment-dependent nucleus, also called the "front-end" part in BS2000, significantly reduced in size by the removal of the environment-independent parts, is loaded into the batch address space (or partition or region) and is designated specifically for use by triggers and stored procedures.
+■ The environment-dependent nucleus significantly reduced in size by the removal of the environment-independent parts, is loaded into the batch address space and is designated specifically for use by triggers and stored procedures.